-$$\Pi(w, \phi, r) = \Pi_b(w, \phi, r) + \Pi_s(r).$$ (11)
+$$\Pi(w, \varphi, r) = \Pi_b(w, \varphi, r) + \Pi_s(r).$$ (11)

 Variational formulation analogous to Eq.
-(11) was obtained in [39, 41] for beams resting on a Pasternak soil and in [50, 51] for beams and frames resting in bilateral frictionless contact with an elastic half-plane.
+(11) was obtained in [21, 23] for beams resting on a Pasternak soil and in [27, 28] for beams and frames resting in bilateral frictionless contact with an elastic half-plane.
 Moreover, mixed variational principle similar to Eq.
-(11) was used in [54] to study axially loaded thin structures perfectly bonded to an elastic substrate and in [56, 57] to determine the buckling loads of beams in frictionless contact with an elastic half-plane.
-Beams in perfect adhesion with an elastic half-plane are considered in [52, 53].
-Differently with respect the proposed approach, traditional variational formulations are defined in terms of foundation displacements only [42-46].
+(11) was used in [31] to study axially loaded thin structures perfectly bonded to an elastic substrate and in [33, 34] to determine the buckling loads of beams in frictionless contact with an elastic half-plane.
+Beams in perfect adhesion with an elastic half-plane are considered in [29, 30].

 It is worth noting that the beam model hypothesis implies vertical displacement w varying only along x direction, see Eq.
 (6c), and uniform vertical displacement along beam width.
 Focusing on the behavior of the model along the beam width, two limit cases may be defined: uniform vertical displacement and uniform contact traction.
 A uniform contact traction distribution in y direction produces a transverse deflection and the beam cannot be considered with a rigid cross-section (Fig. 2a).
-Vice versa, a uniform displacement along beam width is obtained if the beam cross-section is infinitely rigid with respect to the half-space in the y direction, then the distribution of contact stresses in the transverse direction is expected to be equal to the one generated by a rigid indenter with width b in a plane strain problem [10, 11] (Fig. 2b).
-The effect of changing the distribution of the soil pressure in the y direction was investigated in [13], where it is shown that the ratio of average loads and deflections varies only about 10% when the distribution of soil pressure changes from a uniform one to one giving constant vertical displacement across the width b.
-It is worth noting that different transverse soil distribution yields alternative Green function [39].
-The assumption of beam deflections varying only along x direction implies an infinite beam section stiffness along y direction, leading to uniform displacements along y direction; in the next section, different subdivision methods of the beam-substrate contact interface are investigated in order to evaluate their influence on the resulting beam displacement and contact stress distribution.
+Vice versa, a uniform displacement along beam width is obtained if the beam cross-section is infinitely rigid with respect to the half-space in the y direction, then the distribution of contact stresses in the transverse direction is expected to be equal to the one generated by a rigid indenter with width b in a plane strain problem [6, 7] (Fig. 2b).
+The effect of changing the distribution of the soil pressure in the y direction was investigated in [9], where it is shown that the ratio of average loads and deflections varies only about 10% when the distribution of soil pressure changes from a uniform one to one giving constant vertical displacement across the width b.
+It is worth noting that different transverse soil distribution yields alternative Green function [21].
+In the next section, different subdivision methods of the beam-substrate contact interface are investigated in order to evaluate their influence on the resulting beam displacement and contact stress distribution.